The Steinbrecher Fellowship Program

 Criteria for selection will include the originality or distinctiveness of the proposed project; the applicant's potential for carrying out an excellent project; and the likely contribution of the project to enhancing the knowledge, understanding, and perspectives of the applicant and other Steinbrecher Fellows.

-Students interested in applying for a Fellowship should feel free to contact Professor Sharon Krefetz at x7327, JEF 304 or via email to firstname.lastname@example.org.
+Students interested in applying for a Steinbrecher Fellowship should feel free to contact Professor Sharon Krefetz, Director of the Fellowship Program, via email to firstname.lastname@example.org.